 The Amex Blue Business Plus is a rewards card.
 This means that the points you’ll earn can be used to redeem rewards on the Amex Membership Rewards portal.
 Your points can be transferred to different loyalty programs too so you have lots of rewards options to choose from.

-If you find these rewards programs too confusing, you can always choose the cashback version which is the Amex Blue Business Cash.
-It has zero annual fees, 0% intro APR for 12 months, and the points earnings are the same too.
+If you find these rewards programs too confusing, you can always choose the cashback version which is the Blue Business Cash Card from American Express.
+New cardholders will get a welcome bonus of $250 after spending $3,000 within the first three months of getting the card.

 - Non-expiring points